vgbs/dsp-documentation/dsp/namespace-management.md

 3. **Environment**
 4. [Public GitOps DSP Template](https://github.com/Digital-Solution-Platform/gitops-dsp-demo)

-During the namespace creation step of team on-boarding along with the tenant cluster a namespace will be created for each team in hub cluster with the same name.
+During the namespace creation step of team on-boarding along with the tenant cluster a namespace will be created for each team in the shared tenant (spoke) cluster.

-The same namespace name is also created on the **hub cluster**, mirroring the tenant cluster setup.
+The same namespace is also created on the **hub cluster**, mirroring the tenant cluster setup.
 This ensures a seamless experience for teams operating in multiple clusters.

 ---